BEAST2-Dev/hmc/_pages/hmc/MarkovChainedPopSizes/useLogNormal.md

 ---
 layout: site
-title: BEAST 2 Help Me Choose Markov Chained Pop Sizes use Log Normal
+title: BEAST 2 Help Me Choose Markov chained pop sizes -- use Log Normal
 tags: []
 ---

-## Markov Chained Pop Sizes use Log Normal
+## Markov chained pop sizes -- use Log Normal

+By default, the distribution is chaining values in a parameter through the Gamma distribution.
-use Log Normal distribution instead of Gamma (default false)
+When the use Log Normal flag is set, the log normal distribution is used instead of a Gamma.